Sanjay Kishan Kaul: Early life and education

 A native of Srinagar, Sanjay Kishan Kaul was born on 26 December 1958 to a Kashmiri Pandit family.
 His great-great-grandfather, Suraj Kishan Kaul, was the Revenue minister in the Regency council of the princely state of Jammu and Kashmir.
 His great-grandfather, Sir Daya Kishan Kaul, was a statesman and diplomat who served as the finance minister of Jammu & Kashmir state.
 His grandfather, Raja Upinder Kishen Kaul, had a distinguished career in public service.
-Kaul's brother, Neeraj Kishan Kaul, was also a judge of the Delhi High court, having been appointed in the summer of 2009.

 After schooling in Modern School, New Delhi, Sanjay Kishan Kaul graduated in economics (Hons.) from Delhi University, studying in St. Stephen's College, Delhi.
 He then took a degree in law, studying at the Faculty of Law, University of Delhi, taking the LLB in 1982.

+He is married to Mrs Shivani Kaul who was a teacher in Modern School Humayun Road.
+He has two daughter's Aakanksha Kaul Khorana and Upasna Kaul Mehta.